Vietnam PM requests probe into banks with increased deposit interest rates

 "Violations should be promptly and strictly handled.
 The Governor considers and decides to use the SBV's management tools like credit growth limits and license revocation according to regulations and report results to the Prime Minister before February 28, 2025."

-The Prime Minister noted that the SBV should regularly and closely monitor developments related lending and deposit interest rates of commercial banks, while implementing more drastic and effective solutions within its authority to reduce lending interest rates, creating conditions for people and businesses to access loans at reasonable costs.
+The Prime Minister noted that the SBV should regularly and closely monitor developments related to lending and deposit interest rates of commercial banks, while implementing more drastic and effective solutions within its authority to reduce lending interest rates, creating conditions for people and businesses to access loans at reasonable costs.

 "This will help restore and develop production and business, promote economic growth associated with macroeconomic stability, control inflation, ensure major balances of the economy, and solidify the safety of the banking system," he added.